auth0/express-openid-connect/EXAMPLES.md

 ## 7. Calling userinfo

-If your application needs to call the userinfo endpoint for the user's identity, add a `handleCallback` function during initialization that will make this call.
+If your application needs to call the userinfo endpoint for the user's identity instead of the ID token used by default, add a `handleCallback` function during initialization that will make this call.
 To map the incoming claims to the user identity, also add a `getUser` function.

 ```js
 app.use(auth({